Dental Bridges in Worthington Ohio

 Are Dental Bridges Right for You?

 If you have one or several of your teeth missing, you probably know how important they are to your oral health and appearance.
 You depend on your teeth functioning correctly to perform many daily actions, such as communicating and eating.
-When you lose some of your teeth, these actions become increasingly difficult.
+When you lose some of your teeth or require an extraction, these actions become increasingly difficult.
 Lost teeth can be replaced fairly easily, so it is wise to do this straightaway.
 Fixed bridges are an excellent way of restoring your physical looks and dental health.